cheungweilim/my_professional_website/content/portfolio/estimate-luminaire-data.md

 ✅ HTML and CSS

-✅ Product Gap Analysis using Machine Learning (XGBoost)
+✅ Modeling of LED driver using Machine Learning (XGBoost)

+✅ Modeling of LED modules

+✅ Integration of Models to calculate lighting data